Reset All

 After 2025

-• IRD will only reimburse the learner directly – employers cannot claim the entitlement – we recommend that employers and learners agree how fees will be paid prior to enrolment to enable a smooth reimbursement process
+• The IRD will only reimburse learners directly – employers cannot claim the entitlement.
+We recommend that employers and learners agree on how fees will be paid before enrolling to enable a smooth reimbursement process

 Fees Free